-- Franklin Bluffs landing strip, details unknown, is depicted on this sheet. - Several small landing strips, details unknown, appear on Sheet 222 directly to the south. - Commercial and air freight services are available at Deadhorse airport (Sheet 81), located approximately 32 miles to the North.
-Runway is 6,500 ft. asphalt. - Ugnu-Kuparuk (Sheet 51) is a continuously attended, 6,000 ft. gravel private airstrip serving the Kuparuk facilities.
-It is located approximately 44 miles to the North-Northwest. - An unattended, 5,100 ft. gravel private airstrip serving the Badami field (Sheet 91) is located approximately 50 miles to the Northeast.
+- Commercial and air freight services are available at Nuiqsut airport (Sheet 24), located approximately 47 miles to the Northwest The unattended runway is 4,300 ft. gravel.
+Its condition is not monitored, thus visual inspection prior to use is recommended. - Ugnu-Kuparuk (Sheet 51) is a continuously attended, 6,551x150 ft. asphalt private airstrip serving the Kuparuk facilities.
+It is located approximately 51 miles to the North-Northeast. - Commercial and air freight services are available at Deadhorse airport (Sheet 81), located approximately 56 miles to the Northeast.
+Runway is 6,500 ft. asphalt.